- Fellowship in 1991 at University College London

 His various international and local engagements include:

-Secretary, Section of Philosophy & Humanities in Psychiatry, World Psychiatric Association
+Chair, Section of Philosophy & Humanities in Psychiatry, World Psychiatric Association

 Organizational Partner & International Lead to The Collaborating Centre for Values-Based Practice in Health and Social Care, St Catherine's College Oxford